BytesFromStella/Browser-Tasklist-Manager/README.md

 ## deleteTask
 This function is called inside handleClick in coreTaskList.
 It will simply grab the ID from the task and delete the key-value pair with that ID in localStorage.

+## deleteAll
+The event listener is located directly in the HTML element.
+This functions does 3 simple things:
+1 - Does an alert with a confirm-prompt
+2 - If true/confirmed; get the HTML-element where all the elements are stored and clears it.
+Gives the user feedback that the list has been cleared.
+3 - If true/confirmed: executes the built-in command ``localStorage.clear()``

 ## Additional Features
 Will be written down here